zhangf911/fossilizid/README.md

 fossilizid
 ==========

-fossilizid: a open source service build by qianqians a new mode for server by c++
+fossilizid: a open source c++ library start by qianqians